...Highlights: turtles, great macro life/ marine diversity,, schooling fish & big pelagics...

 Surface intervals can often be spent in-water, interacting with Atlantic bottlenose dolphins which are sometimes curious of divers and snorkelers.

 The liveaboards of Belize spend most days around Lighthouse Atoll and the Great Blue Hole on each dive trip as it forms the majority of their itineraries.

 There is year round diving on Lighthouse Reef as for the most part the climate is sunny and warm, with July through September being the hottest months.
 The wet/dry season of the mainland doesn't really apply here this far offshore and rains are less frequent than elsewhere in Belize but sporadic throughout the year.

 There are easterly trade winds all year round, making the leeward west coasts of the cayes the favored dive spots.
 These winds are usually at their strongest in March and April.
 From November through February, northerly winds sometimes blow in, bringing with them cooler temperatures.
-At this time of year, the dive boats tend to favour the south and eastern sides of the cayes.
+At this time of year boats tend to favour the south and eastern sides of the cayes.

 Visibility is generally very good and in the range of 80-130ft (25-40m).
 The stronger winds in March and April can stir up sediment, and the warmer summer months bring plankton and algae blooms.
 Visibility is reduced to 70ft (20m) at these times.
 Water temperatures are usually at 29°C (85°F) but fall a little to 27°C (79°F) from November through February.

 Mantas occasionally come to the reef to feed on the plankton blooms from August through October.
 Spawning time for groupers and snappers is April-May.
 Turtles nest at Half Moon Caye between June and November, then hatch from August to January.
 Silversides are plentiful in March/April and again in September/October.
-Whale sharks migrate to southern Belize and these popular behemoths of the sea pass by in April/May.
+Whale sharks migrate to southern Belize and these popular behemoths of the sea pass by Lighthouse Atoll in April/May.